 - A “booster cushion” is NOT a car seat.
 While they may prevent the worst of the injury from the vehicle seatbelt, they do nothing to protect the developing body of the child from the immense forces of a crash.

 - The booster seat you invest in should have clear red markings to show you where the guides are that keep the seatbelt safely in position.

 Reminder – isofix is not critical and increases the price of the seat.
 At booster stage, the isofix is simply to keep the seat in place when your child isn’t in it.
 It is as easy to simply click the seatbelt in as they get out the car.

-My top 4 full-back booster seats to look for at Mama Magic Baby Expo
+My top 4 full-back booster seats to look for at Baby Expos

-Criteria: must have full back and side impact protection to 1.5m tall, available at the show (Recaro do not have a stand, but my daughter is in the Monza Nova Seatfix 2 and the previous iteration of the Axkid booster, their updated version Bigkid arrives in 2020!)
+Criteria: must have full back and side impact protection to 1.5m tall, available at the show (Recaro do not have a stand, but my daughter is in the Monza Nova Seatfix 2 and the previous iteration of the Axkid booster, their updated version Axkid Bigkid arrives by June 2020!)

 - Cybex Solution S-Fix

 - BeSafe izi Flex Fix

 - Safeway Opto